cloudseasail/vnpy_cryptostrategy/README.md

 Seems current ctastrategy inside vnpy are not friendly to crypto strategy.
 This package is intend to make necessary optimization.

+## Aiming for script trategy
+Trying to make the package useful for script running.
+VN trader UI is not the priority
+Will use notebook for all the examples/analysis.

 ## Features planning
 ### 1. CCXT gateway support
 vnpy_ccxt